 Individually watermarking hundreds of photos is very time consuming.
 Wouldn’t it be great if you could watermark all of your photos at once?
-Watermark.ws makes batch watermarking your photos incredibly easy.
+Watermark.ws makes batch watermarking photos very easy.

-Once you’re logged in to Watermark.ws, select one of your folders that contain some photos, or create a new folder and import the photos you want to batch watermark.
+Once you’re logged in to Watermark.ws, navigate into one of your folders that contain some photos, or create a new folder and import the photos you want to batch watermark.
 There are several ways to select the photos that you’d like to start watermarking.

-Once you have selected the photos you want to edit, click the Edit Selected button to enter the editor and begin the process of watermarking the photos you’ve selected.
+Once you have selected the photos you want to edit, click the Edit Selected button to begin editing the selected photos.

 Editing photos in batch works similarly as editing an individual photo.
 In this scenario, I’ve used the Logo tool to upload my logo to be used as a watermark.
-Use the set of tools at the bottom to style your watermark.
+Use the set of tools in the hovering panel to style your watermark.

-When editing photos in batch, the default selected photo you are viewing is the first photo of the batch.
-To preview how the watermark looks on other photos of your batch, click on a thumbnail at the top.
-By default, our application will show you as many photos as it can fit on the screen.
-Use the arrows to the left and right of the thumbnails at the top to see all more photos of your batch.
+When editing multiple photos at once, the default photo that is selected for the preview is the first photo in the batch.
+To preview how the watermark looks on other photos of your batch, click on a photo’s thumbnail in the top bar.
+Use the arrows to the left and right of the thumbnails at the top to see the rest of the photos being edited.

-Congrats!
-Your watermarked photos are now ready to be downloaded and shared.
-Each photo can be individually downloaded, or you can use the Download All button in the bottom right corner to download all the photos as a zip file.
+Once the files have been successfully processed, they’ll be available for downloading and exporting to another service.
+Each photo can be individually downloaded, or you can use the Download All button in the bottom right corner to download all the watermarked files as a zip file.